bigfix/developer.bigfix.com/site/pages/relevance/guide/client/files.md

 title: Folders and Files
 ---

-Folders and Files are two out of the most commonly used client inspectors.
+Folders and files are two out of the most commonly used client inspectors.
 You can use them both as plurals.

 ## Folders

-The `folder` object refers to a folder in the Windows operating system or to a directory in the Unix and Linux operating systems.
-As for several other inspectors, you cannot
+The `folder` object refers to a folder in the Windows operating system or to a directory in the UNIX and Linux operating systems.

 You can query the parent folder of a specific file: